-At the edge of the 18th and the 19th centuries, it became an important trade center in the Dnieper area.
-A convenient location at the crossroads of main ways and waterways promoted economical development of the town.
+At the end of the 18th century, the town became an important trade center of the Dnieper area.
+The convenient location at the crossroads of trade routes promoted economical development of the town.

-During the Crimean War of 1853-1856, Nikopol and Nikitinskaya crossing were an important center where troops and medical carriages crossed the river.
+During the Crimean War of 1853-1856, Nikitinskaya crossing played an important role.
+It was the place where Russian troops and medical carriages crossed the river.
 In 1864, the population of the town was 7,046.

-The industrial development of the town was considerable by the end of the 19th century when manganese ore was found and worked near the town.
-Well developed river port also promoted development of industry and trade.
+The industrial development of the town was considerable by the end of the 19th century, when manganese ore was found near Nikopol.
+The river port also promoted the development of local industry and trade.

 Before the World War I, the population was 30,000.